Robinyo/serendipity/website/docs/architecture-guide/access-control/design-document.md

 - **System Administrator bypass is first.** A `ROLE_SYSTEM_ADMINISTRATOR` user returns early from `check()` without any per-entity work.
 This matches the model: System Administrators have Organization (Global) access scope and can act on any entity.
 - **The manager fetches the entity for authorization.** This is a pre-check: the entity is fetched before the controller method runs.
 The service layer then fetches it again for business logic.
 See the note below on the duplicate-fetch tradeoff.
-- **`ownedByTeam` and the manager hierarchy are assumed.** The sketch's `isCurrentUserOnOwningUserTeam` checks whether the current user is on the owning user's team; `isCurrentUserManagerOfOwningUser` checks whether the current user is the manager (the `managedBy` value) of the owning user.
+- **`ownedByTeam` and the manager hierarchy are assumed.** The sketch's `isCurrentUserOnOwningUserTeam` checks whether the current user is on the owning user's team; `isCurrentUserManagerOfOwningUser` checks whether the current user is the manager (the `manager` Keycloak user attribute value) of the owning user.
 These are now two separate, first-class checks in the sketch — not combined — because the manager hierarchy is an independent access path (it does not depend on the owning user's team).
 For the team check to work without a Keycloak lookup, the entity needs an `ownedByTeam` field (the owning user's team group name).
-For the manager-hierarchy check, the enforcement layer compares the current user's `sub` against the owning user's `managedBy` (or the entity carries a convenience `ownedByManager` field).
-The data model additions section currently lists `ownedBy`, `assignedTo`, and `assignedToTeam` — the manager-hierarchy fields (`managedBy` on User, and optionally `ownedByManager` on the entity) are additions for that access path.
-See the data model additions note below.
+For the manager-hierarchy check, the enforcement layer compares the current user's `sub` against the owning user's `manager` attribute (or the entity carries a convenience `ownedByManager` field).
+The data model additions section currently lists `ownedBy`, `assignedTo`, and `assignedToTeam` — the manager-hierarchy field is the owning user's `manager` Keycloak user attribute (and, optionally, an `ownedByManager` convenience field on the entity as a mirror of that attribute).
 - **`extractGroups` and the owning-user-team / manager-hierarchy logic are sketched, not specified.** The details depend on how JWT claims are exposed to the `AuthorizationManager` (e.g. via the `OAuth2AuthenticatedPrincipal`, or by reading the JWT claims directly).
 The owning-user-team check and the manager-hierarchy check are the least settled parts of the model — see the data model additions note.
+The manager-hierarchy check reads the owning user's `manager` Keycloak user attribute (either from the token if a User Attribute mapper emits it, or from Keycloak at enforcement time) — it does not read a Serendipity `User.managedBy` field, because there is no Serendipity `User` entity.
+The owning-user-team check reads the owning user's groups from the token (or from Keycloak) — it does not read a Serendipity team-membership table, because team membership is Keycloak group membership.
+For the manager-hierarchy check, the enforcement layer compares the current user's `sub` against the owning user's `manager` attribute (or the entity carries a convenience `ownedByManager` field).

 ### Design decisions for the enforcement layer